Backflow Inspections for Fire Sprinklers

 What prevents backflow from fire sprinklers?

 A backflow preventer is specifically designed to keep the water from your building and fire sprinkler system from traveling the wrong direction—back into the potable water supply.
-Backflow preventers for commercial buildings must be installed to prevent this and tested regularly to ensure that water supplies stay safe and pure.
+Fire sprinkler backflow preventers for commercial buildings must be installed to prevent this and tested regularly to ensure that water supplies stay safe and pure.
 It’s important to have an experienced team and licensed inspector oversee the installation or retrofitting to avoid dangerous and costly incidents.

 Do I need to have my backflow preventer inspected?